13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 You can feel the metal tricks inside, guaranteeing a smooth operation.

-And the realism ring goes counterclockwise from 14 to 24 millimeters in a very light 90 degrees movement that sometimes moves by itself from the widest angle.
+The realism ring goes counterclockwise from 14 to 24 millimeters in a very light 90-degree movement that sometimes moves by itself from the widest angle.

 The metal mount feels secure and uses the cheat lever to operate the aperture.